d3adb5/website/content/about.md

 date: 2023-02-20

 title: About me and this website
-subtitle: Who I am, what I do, what's the point of the website, etc.
+subtitle: Some information about myself and the site

 navigation:
   index: 0